Nurses and Workers’ Compensation

 In theory, a nurse who suffers back pain as a result of a work-related injury is entitled to workers’ compensation.
 However, it may be difficult to prove because the employer could argue that the back issues are a result of repetitive motions over the nurse’s lifetime and not specific to employment with this employer as a nurse.

-When this occurs, it is imperative to have a doctor examine you to help determine the genesis of the severe back pain.
+When this occurs, it is imperative to have a doctor examine you to help determine the genesis of severe back pain.
 Often, one doctor will provide an opinion while another doctor offers a conflicting view.
 A workers’ compensation judge presiding over a case who hears conflicting evidence must make a decision and state a rationale why he or she believes that one party is correct.
 Thus, it is imperative that if you are a nurse suffering from back pain, that you contact an advocate who can articulate your position to the judge because there will often be conflicting evidence that can hurt your chances of collecting workers’ compensation.

 Injured?
 Contact an Experienced New Jersey Workers’ Compensation Lawyer Today